Meet the Team

 Benjamin Dows

-Benjamin is the founder of Breakthrough Music Therapy.
+Benjamin is a managing partner of Breakthrough Music Therapy and founded the company in 2020.
 He is a board-certified music therapist that specializes in childhood development.
 He has a bachelor’s degree in music performance and a master’s degree in music therapy.
 He has worked with a variety of populations, but currently the bulk of his work is with children and adolescents with developmental or behavioral health needs.

 In music therapy practice, Benjamin endorses a holistic and person-centered approach in helping clients reach their goals.
 He is experienced with writing original compositions to use in therapy, and also records children’s music that has an emphasis on building strong developmental skills.
 Outside of music therapy, Benjamin enjoys hiking, being outdoors, and spending quality time with friends and family. (he/him/his)